 “42 And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next sabbath.
 43 Now when the congregation was broken up, many of the Jews and religious proselytes followed Paul and Barnabas: who, speaking to them, persuaded them to continue in the grace of God.
 44 And the next sabbath day came almost the whole city together to hear the word of God.
 45 But when the Jews saw the multitudes, they were filled with envy, and spake against those things which were spoken by Paul, contradicting and blaspheming.… 48 And when the Gentiles heard this, they were glad, and glorified the word of the Lord: and as many as were ordained to eternal life believed..”

 After hearing the message of Jesus’ resurrection, the Gentiles wanted to hear more about Jesus on the next Sabbath.
-They never insinuated that this message would change or alter the Sabbath in any way.
+They did not view the resurrection message as having any impact upon the Sabbath.
 Verse 42 also refutes another common argument which states the Sabbath was changed for Gentiles.
 Clearly there is no connection between the resurrection message and the Sabbath being changed.
 But, there is another important detail to learn from these verses.

 In verse 43, Paul taught them to continue in the grace of God.
 In verse 44, they met on the Sabbath with Jews AND Gentiles.
 He taught them about grace as they obeyed the Sabbath.
 This proves that grace and Law are not contradictory concepts.
 Gentiles were present and believed in Jesus.